 The Peat House lies a mile from Coniston Water, in the small hamlet of Nibthwaite.
 Tracks lead from the cottage through woodland and moor, where you can take trails across fell leading to Grizedale Forest, ending your day with a walk home by a lake shore.
 If you fancy a pint in a friendly inn, the Red Lion is a gentle one mile stroll down to nearby Lowick Bridge.

-The cottage has been beautifully created from a 17th century peat house, offering guests a high level of comfort.
+The cottage has been beautifully created from a 17th century peat house, offering guests a level of comfort.
 You enter into a spacious open plan sitting room, dining kitchen area.
 The first impression is of warmth and elegance.
-The sitting room has paneled walls and timber floors in soft creams, scattered with richly coloured rugs.
+The sitting room has panelled walls and timber floors in soft creams, scattered with richly coloured rugs.
 Soft lighting spills onto polished dark furniture and a plump sofa and two armchairs are drawn around the roaring log fire.

 Bedrooms & Bathrooms